-The Game Academy was created to give high school students the tools and information they need to create games.
+The Game Academy was created to give middle and high school students the tools and information they need to create games.
 They’ll explore what it’s like to study game development at the college level, work in teams to develop game prototypes, learn the importance of creative collaboration, and gain a well-rounded understanding of the behind-the-scenes operations of a professional game studio.

 For students who want to make game development a big part of their future, the Champlain Game Academy will give them a huge head start—they’ll build the foundation for their college portfolio and expand their game production skills to impress potential employers.
-High school students will have the opportunity to explore Champlain’s acclaimed Game Studio and its four innovative majors: Game Art, Game Design, Game Programming, and Game Production Management.
+Middle and high school students will have the opportunity to explore Champlain’s acclaimed Game Studio and its four innovative majors: Game Art, Game Design, Game Programming, and Game Production Management.

 Co-founded by Dean Lawson, the head of Champlain’s Game Programming major, and Bridget Ryan, the Game Academy was created to give students a taste of their future college experience and help them decide if a certain major is right for them.
 A student who originally thought they might want to study Game Design but really enjoyed programming during the Game Academy, will come out of the program knowing which major to apply to.

 “The Academy totally mirrors what goes on at Champlain.” says Dean Lawson, a Programming Professor at Champlain, “It’s an abridged form of the Game Studio.
 Everything students do in the Academy is what they will experience as part of the undergraduate program.”

 The Game Academy totally mirrors what goes on at Champlain.
 Everything they do in the Academy is what a student would experience as part of the undergraduate program.Dean Lawson, Game Programming Professor